-In that context, it may be noted that the 2013-2014 Mendocino Community Services inventory of service connections for residential units (422) compared to all overnight visitor accommodations budgeted within the Town (267) suggests that Mendocino has two visitors revery three residential dwellings, a ratio of visitor-serving accommodation units to residences that is virtually unparalleled elsewhere in the California coastal zone.
-In addition, the Mendocino Town LCP provides for the Main Street public access, parking, storm water management, and open space-habitat restoration and enhancement projects that will benefit protected coastal resources, Mendocino Headlands State
+In that context, it may be noted that the 2013-2014 Mendocino City Community Services District (MCCSD) inventory of service connections for residential units (422) compared to all overnight visitor accommodations budgeted within the Town (267) suggests that Mendocino has two visitor accommodations for every three residential dwellings, a ratio of visitor accommodation units to residences that is virtually unparalleled elsewhere in the California coastal zone.
+In addition, the Mendocino Town LCP provides for public access, parking, storm water management, and open space-habitat restoration and enhancement projects that will benefit protected coastal resources, Mendocino Headlands State Park, as well as historic buildings and structures throughout the Town and particularly along Main Street.